 There's something about pregnancy that apparently invites unsolicited commentary, regarding a subject that would not normally be discussed.
 I'm talking about your weight.
 I started out underweight, and I had people make comments about everything from how big my ass was getting to I wasn't eating enough to keep a baby alive.
 Awesome.

-This pregnancy, I'm only listening to my medical practitioner, and you know, my own body.
+I'm only listening to my medical practitioner, and you know, my own body.
 How much you do or do not gain is a topic for the doctor's office, not the staff room.
+It's Worth It

 When it's your first time, it can be hard to remember that your suffering is for a reason.
 As an experienced pregnant person, you know that this too shall pass, and that it will all be worth it when you hold that precious little person in your arms for the first time.
 So much so that you might even do it all again.